-APPENDIX 76 - TABLE OF DELEGAT TIONS OF LICENSIN G FUNCTIONS Matter to be dealt with Full Council Licensing Committee/ sub- committee Officers Three year licensing policy Х Policy to permit casino Χ Fee Setting - when appropriate Х Application for premises licences Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Application for a variation to a licence Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Application for a transfer of a licence Where relevant representations have been received from the Commission Where no relevant representations received from the Commission Application for a provisional statement Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Review of a premises licence X Application for club gaming /club machine permits Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Cancellation of club gaming/ club machine permits Х Applications for other permits X Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice Х Decision to give a counter notice to a temporary use notice Х
+APPENDIX 65 - TABLE OF DELEGATIONS OF LICENSING FUNCTIONS Matter to be dealt with Full Council Licensing Committee/ sub- committee Officers Three year licensing policy X Policy to permit casino X Fee Setting - when appropriate X Application for premises licences Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Application for a variation to a licence Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Application for a transfer of a licence Where relevant representations have been received from the Commission Where no relevant representations received from the Commission Application for a provisional statement Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Review of a premises licence X Application for club gaming /club machine permits Where relevant representations have been received and not withdrawn Where no relevant representations received/ representations have been withdrawn Cancellation of club gaming/ club machine permits X Applications for other permits X Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice X Decision to give a counter notice to a temporary use notice Х

-Deliverability Status of approvals Likelihood of development ALLENDIA VI - LANGE CASINO LICENCE - CRITERIA Likelihood of development Timescale for development Operator - financial status, track record here and abroad Extent to which applicant can demonstrate measurable outcomes for the following: Commitment to evaluation of social impacts of gambling and ability to evaluate from gambling, whether in the proposed casino or the wider community - Problem gambling measures Demonstrably high level management commitment to social responsibility Commitment to staff training on social responsibility Problem gambling Operation of self exclusion Schemes / exclude self-barred individuals from entry Responsible marketing / advertising.
+APPENDIX 76 - LARGE CASINO LICENCE - CRITERIA Criteria Benefits / Dis-benefits Importance (Very High / High/Medium) Deliverability Status of approvals Likelihood of development Timescale for development Operator - financial status, track record here and abroad Very high Any provision that is made for the protection of children and other vulnerable people from harm or exploitation arising from gambling, whether in the proposed casino or the wider community .
+Extent to which applicant can demonstrate measurable outcomes for the following: Commitment to evaluation of social impacts of gambling and ability to evaluate Investment in problem gambling schemes / funding for treating programmes / funding to RIGT Problem gambling measures Demonstrably high level management commitment to social responsibility Commitment to staff training on social responsibility issues and recognition of problem gambling Operation of self exclusion schemes / exclude self-barred individuals from entry Responsible marketing / advertising.
 Identification of customer profile and who will be targeted?
-Proximity of casino to schools, children, places of worship youth and elderly populations Level of operator commitment to work with community Design/layout of casino Criteria Benefits / Dis-benefits demonstrate measurable outcomes for the protection of children and other vulnerable people from harm or exploitation arising from gambling, whether in the proposed casino or the wider community - Problem gambling measures - Demonstrably high level management commitment to social responsibility - Commitment to staff training on social responsibility - Commitment to staff training on social responsibility issues and recognition of problem gambling - Operation of self exclusion schemes / exclude self-barred individuals from entry - Responsible marketing / advertising.
-Identification of customer profile and who will be targeted? - Proximity of casino to schools, children, places of worship youth and elderly populations - Level of operator commitment to work with community - Design/layout of casino Deliverability Likelihood of development Timescale for development Operator - financial status, track Very high made for the protection of children and other vulnerable people from harm or exploitation arising from gambling, whether in the proposed casino or demonstrate measurable outcomes for the following: Commitment to evaluation of social impacts of gambling and ability to evaluate Investment in problem gambling schemes / funding for treating programmes / funding to RIGT Problem gambling measures Demonstrably high level management commitment to social responsibility Commitment to staff training on social responsibility issues and recognition of problem gambling Operation of self exclusion schemes / exclude self-barred individuals from entry Responsible marketing / advertising.
-Identification of customer profile and who will be targeted?
-Proximity of casino to schools, children, places of worship youth and elderly populations Level of operator commitment to work with community Design/layout of casino Very High
+Proximity of casino to schools, children, places of worship youth and elderly populations Level of operator commitment to work with community Design/layout of casino Location of casino Very High